Harries/springboot-demo/README.md

 # springboot-demo

-a simple springboot demo with something components for example: redis,solr,rockmq and so on.
+a simple springboot demo with some components for example: redis,solr,rockmq and so on.

 ###  Module